Psychology News And Research

 Therapy may be more available than ever before

 Psychology can be considered an ever-evolving field.
-Recent developments generally include learning that a positive mindset may prevent the onset of seasonal affective disorder, that exercise may help with depression and aging, that psychological stress can directly impact mitochondria, and that people can become addicted to social media.
-Another shift in the field of psychology may be that online therapy is generally becoming more popular and has gained more evidence suggesting it can be as effective as in-person therapy.
+New developments generally include learning that a positive mindset may prevent the onset of seasonal affective disorder, that exercise may help with depression and aging, that psychological stress can directly impact mitochondria, and that people can become addicted to social media.
+Another new shift in the field of psychology may be that online therapy is generally becoming more popular and has gained more evidence suggesting it can be as effective as in-person therapy.

 Psychological stress at the cellular level